 The Integrated Innovation Institute includes professional master's degree programs, executive education, and applied research including industry consortia.
-The Master of Integrated Innovation for Products and Services (formerly Master of Product Development) was founded at our Pittsburgh campus in 2003 and is considered one of, if not the first interdisciplinary degree in product/service innovation in the world.
+The Master of Integrated Innovation for Products and Services (formerly Master of Product Development) was founded at our Pittsburgh campus in 2003 and it is considered one of, if not the first interdisciplinary degree in product/service innovation in the world.
 Additionally, the Master of Science in Software Management, founded at our Silicon Valley campus in 2004, focuses on the management, innovation and entrepreneurship of software products and is one of the only programs to focus on innovation related to the continuum of the software field.
 Launching in January 2017, the Master of Science in Technology Ventures will be the Institute’s first bi-coastal program, combining technology academics and research in the heart of the entrepreneurial ecosystem.
 This new master's degree equips engineers with the tools and skills to bring high tech ideas to market.

 To engage and stimulate executives, the Integrated Innovation Institute offers multiple Executive Education programs.
 The Institute also offers unique corporate innovation activities that pair industry teams with Institute faculty and students to explore new market exploration and product concept projects.